• USLHC

 Share

-The Standard Model relies on the Higgs boson to hold true.
-But even with this boson, physicists know that this model cannot be the final answer as it has a few shortcomings.
+Even with the discovery of a Higgs boson, physicists know that the Standard Model of particle physics cannot be the final answer since it has known shortcomings.
 For example, it fails to provide an explanation for dark matter or why the masses of fundamental particles such as electrons and muons are so different.
-This theory of supersymmetry is one of the most popular and most promising ways to extend the Standard Model, but it has yet to manifest itself.
+Another theory called supersymmetry (or SUSY for short) is one of the most popular and most promising ways to extend the Standard Model, but it has yet to manifest itself.

 Pauline Gagnon